+YouTube tags help you improve your search result placement by giving you more details about your video.
+They can also help you increase the popularity of your video by showing how many other people have viewed your video, what type of content your video is, and who may be interested in your video.
 One of the many ways to increase your YouTube channel’s viewership is to optimize tags ascribed to your content.
 If done properly, tagging will help listing your videos properly in search results, therefore increasing your channel’s exposure.
 Tag is a relatively new term, it is usually intuitively understood as synonymous with keyword.
 While this is correct in general, as keywords can indeed be used as tags, it is important to remember that tags will be used for specific videos, while keywords are applied to the channel itself.
 An appropriate use of both tags and keywords is one of the most vital things to master, if you want a successful record on a platform like YouTube.

 Generic TagsFirst, let us take a closer look at generic tags.
 Most importantly, these will identify the category or genre of the video.
 For example, a video guide on how to finely chop an onion will be categorised within the “Cooking & Health” for YouTube.
 As such, it should be tagged with words like “guide”, “recipe” to match the video’s type.
 It is important to have a default set of tags used for every video of the same type uploaded to your channel.
 This helps with listing those videos together in search results.
 Other often used generic tags are: “vlog”, “DIY”, “fail”, “compilation” etc.

 Specific TagsThe same, onion-chopping video, should be tagged with some specific tags, to help identifying its content within the broader category.
 So, in this case words like “chopping” and “onion” should make an appearance.
 This is also a good moment to use a compound tag if you would like, for example “how, finely, chop, onion”.
 Tags like this can be made simply by copying the title of your video, but it is important to exclude propositions, as those are ignored by the search engine.
 There is a limit of 500 characters for tags, so better not to waste them.
 For other videos, specific tags often include things like location, venue name, brand or activity.

+Too much is no good!While it is usually a good idea to make the most use of that 500-character limit, it is important not to tag endlessly with clickbait-like keywords in hopes for a few more views – it’s better to just buy views on youtube if you need them quickly anyway.
+It really does not work in a long term.
+We should also keep in mind to put the most relevant and important tags first, as those are prioritized by YouTube’s search engine.
 For example, let’s say we recorded a video of our son playing football for his school in a state tournament and want to upload it to YouTube.
 Generic tags should include: “sport”, “competition”, “school”, “teenager”, “game” and possibly some others referring to the type of video, like “entertainment” for YouTube Category purposes.
 For specific tags, we would be looking for things like “football”, “school name”, “state”, “competition name” and more detailed location.